AppImage/docs.appimage.org/source/reference/appdir-specification.rst

       Contains :ref:`desktop entry files <desktop-entry-files>` for applications in ``bin``.
 Normally, there's just one desktop file in this directory, which is symlinked in the root directory.
 For more information about desktop files, see :ref:`desktop-entry-files`.

    ``icons``
       Directory containing so-called `icon themes <https://standards.freedesktop.org/icon-theme-spec/icon-theme-spec-latest.html>`_.
-Contains at least one, but often a set of :ref:`icon files <icon_files>` for the main application.
+Contains at least one, but often a set of :ref:`icon files <icon-files>` for the main application.
 The icons are referred to by the root desktop file, which means the :ref:`same constraints <root-icon>` apply.
 The default theme is ``hicolor``, but icon files can also be adapted to other well-known themes to fit in better.
 Icon themes placed in this directory are copied to the system during so-called :ref:`desktop integration <ref-desktop-integration>`.

       Example path: ``<root>/usr/share/icons/<theme>/<resolution>/apps/myapp.<ext>``, e.g. ``<root>/usr/share/icons/hicolor/scalable/apps/myapp.svg`` or ``<root>/usr/share/icons/hicolor/512x512/apps/myapp.png``.